Immune electron microscopy: Results

+1987:216A:395-401.
+Adv Exp Med Biol \1987:216A:395-401. doi: 10.1007/978-1-4684-5344-7_45.

 History

 In 1931, Ernst Ruska (1986 Nobel Prize award winner) and Max Knoll created the first electron microscope.
 This invention led to the scanning electron microscope and transmission electron microscope, which later contributed to immunoelectron microscopy.
 At first, technology only allowed for two-dimensional images, but now with modern technology, three-dimensional images are also available.

 Immunoelectron microscopy came about when two independent groups in the 1940s combined the tobacco mosaic virus and its antiserum.
 They then examined it under an electron microscope.
 At this time, resolution was much poorer due to a lack of additional contrast and poor quality microscopes of the day.
 The particles used in the experiment were known to be rod-shaped, and both groups of researchers found these rods clumping together in a group about twice their original size.
 More than a decade and a half later, researchers began to use singular antibodies attached to viruses.
 Finally, in 1962, negatively stained antibodies came out.